JacobSKN/german-irony-detector/README.md

 | Recall     | 0.9360  | 0.0274             |
 | F1-Score   | 0.9421  | 0.0274             |

-For the hold-out dataset (test.txt and test_labels.txt) the results are as follows:
+For the hold-out dataset by Schmidt and Harbusch (2023) (test.txt and test_labels.txt) the results are as follows:

 | Class        | Precision | Recall | F1-Score    |
 |:------------:|:---------:|:------:|:-----------:|